 10. Nikkie de Jager

 @nikkietutorials started her makeup channel on YouTube with makeup tutorial videos that transformed a person’s face using her contouring skills.
-Ranging from all kinds of looks from Grinch themed ones on Christmas to Halloween makeup, the makeup star is known for mentioning all the products that she uses.
+Ranging from all kinds of looks from Grinch themed ones on Christmas to Halloween makeup, the makeup star is known for mentioning all the products that she uses and is credited for being one of the best makeup influencers on the internet.
 She’s worked with brands like Maybelline, Marc Jacobs Beauty and FacialTox.

 11. Naomi Giannopoulos